csswizardry/csswizardry.github.com/_posts/2011-08-23-building-better-grid-systems.md

   * <var>c</var> = columns
   * <var>g</var> = gutters

-Basically, a full row comprises of _n_ columns and _n_-1 gutters; we want one less gutter than we have columns.
+Basically, a full row comprises of <var>n</var> columns and <var>n</var>-1 gutters; we want one less gutter than we have columns.
 We need to lose a gutter somehow.

 ## The current solution(s)